Orgs, Books, Newsletters

 - Spencer Hardy's Bees of Vermont - This is Vermont’s first bee survey, a collaboration between Vermont Center for Ecostudies and Vermont Fish and Wildlife Department.
 Explore specialist bees by host plant and habitat and learn the “most wanted” rare ones.
 Submit to iNaturalist to help this research.

-- NEW!
-Bees of the Northeast - This is both a teaching and ID guide written for beginner to restoration practitioners and land managers!
+- Watching Bees: Field Guide to Wild Bees - This is both a teaching and ID guide written for beginner to restoration practitioners and land managers!

 - Tufts Pollinator Initiative's Pollinator Guides - These simple, beautiful field guides include bumble bees, hover flies and butterflies.